 Cisco switches have some safety checks that are turned on by default.
 One of the them checks to see if Spanning Tree is setup properly on both ends of a LAG.
 Since the TP-Link is a budget switch, it doesn't support Spanning Tree.
 It does have loopback prevention that is disabled by default, but I'm not quite sure what kind of standards it adheres to.
 The Cisco switch can't detect spanning tree on the TP-Link so it automatically shuts down the LAG.
 We need to disable this check so our LAG can go on its merry way.

-no spanning-tree etherchannel guard misconfig
+conf t no spanning-tree etherchannel guard misconfig interface port-channel 1 no shutdown

 The Spanning Tree check is now disabled and we have brought our Port-Channel back online.